 You must comply with regulatory standards and the Australian Qualifications Framework when issuing qualifications and statements of attainment.
 This includes requirements about prescribed information you must record on qualifications, statements of attainment and records of results.

-- Submit an enquiry via SVTS

-- Fact sheet: Quality in online delivery
+Fact sheet: Quality in online delivery

-- 2023 Online service standards
+2023 Online service standards